machinetranslate/machinetranslate.org/resources/education.md

 ## Datacamp

 **Machine Translation in Python** in a Datacamp program taught by Thushan Ganegedara.
-This pre-recorded program is designed for developers with intermediate Python knowledge.
+This pre-recorded program is designed for developers with intermediate knowledge of Python.

 [app.datacamp.com/learn/courses/machine-translation-in-python](https://app.datacamp.com/learn/courses/machine-translation-in-python)